TkTech/chancy/docs/index.rst

 - Minimal dependencies (only psycopg3 required)
 - Optional transactional job queueing
 - asyncio-based worker for efficient processing
+- Plugins for a dashboard, workflows, and more

 Quick Start
 -----------